Measure Selection

 MUC List Recommendations

-The input provided by interested parties convened by the CMS CBE to HHS on the annual list of quality and efficiency measures that are under consideration by one or more Medicare programs is due by February 1 of each year as a recommendation report.
-Each annual report can be found on the Pre-Rulemaking page.
+The CBE convenes interested parties to provide the Secretary of HHS with recommendations on the MUC list annually, no later than February 1.
+Annual recommendation reports can be found on the Pre-Rulemaking page.
 CMS strongly encourages measure developers with measures on the MUC List to attend these recommendation meetings.

 CMS Considers MUC List Recommendations for Final Selection

-After CMS receives the recommendations on the MUC List, a deliberation process begins.
-CMS determines the inclusion of the measures using the federal rulemaking processes.
+CMS uses the recommendations to support decision on the use of quality and efficiency measures during the federal rulemaking process.
 The measure selection criteria used during development of the MUC List are the same criteria used for rulemaking.
 HHS must consider the recommendations on the MUC List.

 CMS Rulemaking Processes